kasenetz/hbcd-docs/docs/datacuration/derivatives.md

 # Derivatives

-The `derivatives/` folder contains minimally preprocessed outputs from the processing pipelines.
-Here is the higher-level folder structure and in each section below we explain the session-level file and folder contents for each pipeline.
+The `derivatives/` folder contains minimally preprocessed outputs from the [processing pipelines](../processing/pipelines.md).
+A description of HBCD-specific processing parameters used for each pipeline is available on the [HBCD Processing](https://hbcd-cbrain-processing.readthedocs.io/latest/) webpage.
+The following sections outline the session-level file and folder contents for each pipeline.

 ```
 root/